NethServer/docs/developer-manual/en/nethserver-backup-data.rst

 ================

 Multiple backups can be scheduled in different hours to multiple storage backends.
-Some features are still not implemented for multiple backups:
+Some features are still not implemented for multiple backupss:

 * configuration backup can't be directly extracted from data backup
 * WebDAV storage backend